-Many importers simply regard Ali trade assurance as to the third party e-payment (like PayPal).
+Many importers regard Alibaba trade assurance as a third-party e-payment (like PayPal payment).
 They believe that they could simply ask for the money back if they are not satisfied with the imported goods.
-Many of my clients once asked me the same questions by email.
-I will tell you the truth today.
+But I will tell you the truth today.

 It’s not that easy to get a refund from Alibaba suppliers.
 Trade assurance is not like PayPal which always protects the buyer’s interest.
-After all, we are talking about thousands of dollars or even more when placing an order on Alibaba.
+After all, we are talking about thousands of dollars or even more when ordering on Alibaba.

-Three powerful pieces of evidence are needed if you request refund due to quality issues:
+Three powerful pieces of evidence are needed if you request a refund due to quality issues:

 - Sales contract

 Sometimes, it’s very hard to define what the quality problem is, so customers and suppliers usually have disputes for weeks and even months.
 This means that you have to spend both money and time requesting a refund.
 Then you may have missed the best time for selling and all your previous efforts on this order are wasted.

 I am not saying that trade assurance is useless for buyers.
 Instead, the same as “verified supplier”, trade assurance is not 100% safe.
 Buyers should highly consider the supplier’s professional experience, communication efficiency, attitude towards problems, product quality, and, of course, the price.